Contact Us for a Free Consultation (833) 594-2133

 Los Angeles prosecutors are still filing criminal cases during the Coronavirus

-A lot of people think, oh, I'm scot free, that's it, they're not going to prosecute me.
-The reality is, if they've got the evidence against you that you've committed a crime, they re going to prosecute you.
+A lot of people think, oh, I'm scot-free, that's it, they're not going to prosecute me.
+The reality is, if they've got the evidence against you that you've committed a crime, they're going to prosecute you.

 I'm talking about the prosecutors now.
 The police aren't doing that.
 The police are handling things differently.
-They are arresting who they believe they should arrest and then passing it off to the prosecutors and letting them deal with the decision whether or not to file a criminal case.
+They are arresting who they believe they should arrest and then passing it off to the prosecutors and letting them deal with the decision of whether or not to file a criminal case.

 Temporarily Holding Off a Prosecution